 It is very difficult to feel like you haven’t been heard and considered.

 Further, please recognize that, aside from you, the perpetrator, and any witnesses, no one truly knows what occurred in that moment.
-And, it’s almost impossible to tell whose account is accurate just from an oral relay.
+It’s almost impossible to tell whose account is accurate just from an oral relay.
 It does not mean the organizer thinks you’re a liar or untruthful; it simply means that there’s no discernible way to tell what is most accurate.

 So, if they chose a lesser level sanction than you would like, don’t take it as a reflection that they don’t care about you or the safety of the community.
 Maybe this was all they could do for now in good conscience.
 But again, it does set the groundwork for any future issues with the same individual – even if your story alone was not enough.